chefgs/terraform_repo/README.md

 <h2>
 Alerts and Monitoring
 </h2>
-AWS has the facility to monitor the ElasticSearch service through alerts.<br>
+- AWS has the facility to monitor the ElasticSearch service through Cloudwatch alerts.<br>
-Also the query status can be monitored via AWS console.
+- Also the query status can be monitored ElasticSearch page via AWS console.

-<a href="https://aws.amazon.com/blogs/database/get-started-with-amazon-elasticsearch-service-set-cloudwatch-alarms-on-key-metrics/">AWS Cloudwatch basics and Setup alarm</a> for ElasticSearch<br>
+- <a href="https://aws.amazon.com/blogs/database/get-started-with-amazon-elasticsearch-service-set-cloudwatch-alarms-on-key-metrics/">AWS Cloudwatch basics and Setup alarm</a> for ElasticSearch<br>
-List of <a href="https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/cloudwatch-alarms.html">AWS Cloudwatch</a> Alert types for ES<br>
+- List of <a href="https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/cloudwatch-alarms.html">AWS Cloudwatch</a> Alert types for ES<br>

 <h2>